gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

   tag: [gantry5]
 ---

-After you have downloaded and installed your Gantry-powered theme, you may want to customize it to make changes that go beyond its included **Settings** and **Particle** options.
+After you have downloaded and installed your Gantry-powered theme, you may want to customize it to make changes that go beyond its included **Page Settings** and **Particle Defaults** options.

 As an example, you could add a text field on the back end that enables you to easily change the text in a specific area of the page.
 You could also add fields and functionality to Gantry 5's core Particles, as well as any included in the theme itself.